TapForNerd/EpsteinScraper/README.md

 - The site uses an age/consent gate.
 Use `--headed --pause` the first time to clear it.
 - Page numbering on the site may be zero-based.
 Use `--start-page 0` if needed.
+- After downloads, an `index.html` is generated in the output folder for browsing and searching PDFs.
+For best results, serve the folder with a local web server (e.g. `python -m http.server`).